challenges in procurement

 In today’s business world, cost still plays a vital role in consumer products.
 We still see businesses hurtling down on cost even when the effects are detrimental to the product’s quality.
 In countless scenarios, the quality dimension gets altered to save cost, and the management holds high optimism hoping the quality risk does not get discovered.

+SOLUTION: The use of consumer feedback has become helpful in striking a better balance, especially where an acceptable profit margin is reached.
 To help you solve this issue, we have created a Procurement KPI Dashboard (Customizable Template), which you can use to track all your key quality and cost KPI.
-Identify declining trends, see which KPI are below targets, and drive remediation actions.
+Identify declining trends, see which KPIs are below targets, and drive remediation actions.

 [button url=https://muddassirism.gumroad.com/l/procurement-kpi-Dashboard icon_size=32]Download Procurement KPI Dashboard[/button]